 If contributions are only recorded in broad categories (e.g., directly fighting the dragon, keeping watch, setting up camp, etc.), we lose sight of each dragonslayer's specific efforts (e.g., performing these roles dutifully every day for 100 days versus once).
-In research, Contribution Roles Taxonomy (CRediT) consists of 14 broad roles (Allen et al. 2014: Brand et al. 2015; Holcombe 2019; categories summarised in Table 1) with the optional specification of the degree of contribution (as lead, equal, or supporting; Holcombe et al. ASNI/NISO 2022).
-2020; However, specification of the degree of contribution is seldom used (but see Martins et al. 2023) and major shortcoming how remains a of authorship contribution statements currently written (Weltzin et al. 2006; Resnik et al. 2015; Sauermann & Haeussler 2017; Cooke et al. 2021; Larivière et al. 2021; Teixeira da Silva 2021; Hosseini et al. 2023).
-New higherresolution systems like Method Reporting with Initials for Transparency (MeRIT) appeal to this type of granularity because they allow authors' initials to be included alongside specific tasks within the manuscript itself (Nakagawa et al., 2023).
+In research, Contribution Roles Taxonomy (CRediT) consists of 14 broad roles (Allen et al. 2014; Brand et al. 2015; Holcombe 2019; categories summarised in Table 1) with the optional specification of the degree of contribution (as lead, equal, or supporting; Holcombe et al. 2020; ASNI/NISO 2022).
+However, the specification of the degree of contribution is seldom used (but see Martins et al. 2023) and remains a major shortcoming of how authorship contribution statements are currently written (Weltzin et al. 2006; Resnik et al. 2015; Sauermann & Haeussler 2017; Cooke et al. 2021; Larivière et al. 2021; Teixeira da Silva 2021; Hosseini et al. 2023).
+New higher-resolution systems like Method Reporting with Initials for Transparency (MeRIT) appeal to this type of granularity because they allow authors' initials to be included alongside specific tasks within the manuscript itself (Nakagawa et al., 2023).
 MeRIT, however, is restricted to the methods section and does not capture a full range of contributions.
 Quests are comprised of multiple parts, not just the final act of slaying the dragon (Figure 2).
 Research is no different.